 Whether minced and sprinkled lightly on food, a thin sliver as a treat, or boiled and cooled for a nurturing tea, dogs and cats love ginger.
 It must be noted, however, that ginger should only be consumed in small quantities.
 As wonderful as it is for pets, too much of this intense spice can cause digestive upset.
 You should check with your vet about exact amounts, but approximately 1/8th to 1/4th teaspoon for small dogs or cats; and 1/2 to 3/4 teaspoon for big dogs is a typically an appropriate amount.

 Thanks to modern day teas, supplements, capsules and tinctures, finding suitable herbs for pets is easier than ever.
-Browse pure, organic Chamomile, Ashwagandha, Ginger, Neem, Turmeric, Tulsi and Triphala.
-Be sure to double check with your vet before incorporating any tinctures or supplements into your pet’s regular wellness regimen.
+Be sure to double check with your vet before incorporating any tinctures or supplements into your pet’s regular wellness regimen, and utilize products formulated for your fur babies, as dosage likely differs from human.